Charles Ardai

-Charles Ardai (born 1969) is an American entrepreneur, businessperson, and writer of award winning crime fiction and mysteries.
-He is founder and editor of Hard Case Crime, a line of pulp-style paperback crime novels.
-He is also an early employee of D. E. Shaw & Co. and remains a managing director of the firm.
-He was the former chairman of Schrödinger, Inc.
+Charles Ardai is an American businessman, and writer of crime fiction and mysteries.
+He is co-founder and editor of Hard Case Crime, a line of pulp-style paperback crime novels.
+He was also an early employee of D. E. Shaw & Co. and a managing director of the firm.
+He is the former chairman of Schrödinger, Inc.

 Early life

 A New York native and the son of two Holocaust survivors, Ardai told NPR in a May 2008 interview that the stories his parents told him as a child "were the most grim and frightening that you can imagine" and gave him the impression "there was a darker circle around a very small bit of light," something that enabled him to relate to his own characters' sufferings.

 While in high school, Ardai enjoyed reading pulp fiction and worked as an intern at Isaac Asimov’s Science Fiction Magazine.

 After graduating from Hunter College High School in 1987, he attended Columbia University, where he graduated summa cum laude in 1991.